 Republicans Maintain Control of U.S. House

-maintain the 12 Republican to 4 Democrat split.
+As in the rest of the nation, Republicans did well in the U.S. House races in Ohio.
+The current officeholders all easily kept their seats to maintain the 12 Republican to 4 Democrat split.
 Overall, Republicans around the country were successful in taking 235 seats and Democrats have 191 seats, with a handful of races still too close to call. • 1st District: Steve Chabot (R) • 2nd District: Brad Wenstrup (R) • 3rd District: Joyce Beatty (D) • 4th District: Jim Jordan (R) • 5th District: Bob Latta (R) • 6th District: Bill Johnson (R) • 7th District: Bob Gibbs (R) • 8th District: Warren Davidson (R) • 9th

-Majorities in the Ohio House and Senate
+Republicans Add to their Strong Majorities in the Ohio House and Senate

 held by Representative Debbie Phillips (D-Albany).
 In the Senate, the Republicans managed to pick up the seat of incumbent Senator Lou Gentile (D-Steubenville) to increase their majority to 24, with only 9 Democrat members.
 There will be a number of new faces in the next session as six long time members will be leaving due to term limits, including current Senate President Keith Faber (R-Celina), who was elected to the House.

 DeWine (R) will be replacing Justice Paul Pfeifer in January.
 The contest between Judges Pat Fischer (R) and John P. O’Donnell (D) for the Justice Paul Pfeifer seat remains too close to call, though Fischer has a small lead.
 Justices Lanzinger and Pfeifer are leaving the court due to mandatory judicial retirement age requirements.
 Republican Judge Pat DeWine, son of current Ohio Attorney General Mike DeWine, currently serves as a judge on the 1st District Court of Appeals with Judge Fischer.

-Prior to joining the 1st District court, Judge DeWine spent time in private practice and on the bench for the Hamilton County Court of Common Pleas.
-Republican Judge Pat Fischer currently serves as a judge on the 1st District Court of Appeals in Hamilton County.
+judge on the 1st District Court of Appeals in Hamilton County.
 Fischer spent most of his career in private practice in Cincinnati prior to being elected to the bench in 2010.
 Democrat John P. O’Donnell has been serving as judge on the Cuyahoga County Court of Common Pleas since 2002.
 O’Donnell worked as a civil trial attorney until being elected to the bench.
 This was O’Donnell’s second attempt at a seat on the Supreme Court, having previously run in 2014.
 All numbers and counts are as of the morning of Wednesday, November 9.